 - Show your kids how to respect tide pool life.
 Don’t remove any animal or poke at it, leave things where you find them & take care not to walk on marine life.

-2015 Note: The following construction alert is currently in effect: A project to enhance endangered fish habitat, public beach access and water quality will close vehicle access to the beach, all day-use parking, and the group campground from July 13 through October 31.
+2016 Note: The following construction alert is currently in effect: A project to enhance endangered fish habitat, public beach access and water quality will close vehicle access to the beach, all day-use parking, and the group campground until further notice.

-- Portable toilets in the parking area; flush toilets at the beach
+- Restrooms: Portable toilets in the parking area; flush toilets at the beach

 Leo Carrillo State Park is located at: